galasa-dev/galasa.dev/src/markdown-pages/Galasa-concepts.md

 Galasa offers automated and scalable scheduling and execution of reliable, repeatable tests.

 ## Java class
 A Java .class file is the compiled executable version of the .java source file created by a user.
 Each time a change is made to the .java source file and saved, the executable version is automatically updated as well.
-Galasa .java source files contain the annotation @CICSTest to indicate that this is a Galasa .class file rather than a Java .class file.
+Galasa .java source files contain the annotation @CICSTest to indicate that this is a Galasa .class file rather than a normal Java .class file.

 ## Galasa test class
 A simple Java program that tests a discrete piece of function, using facilities provided by the Galasa framework to streamline and simplify the test code.

-### Galasa test
+## Galasa test
 A Galasa test is made up of one or more Java classes and can contain several method types.

 ## Galasa methods